namehillsoftware/sharper-app-images/README.md

 ## Try it out

 Download SharperIntegration from [here](https://github.com/namehillsoftware/sharper-app-images/releases) and [make it executable](https://discourse.appimage.org/t/how-to-make-an-appimage-executable/).
+Then execute the AppImage, it should prompt you to install itself.

 ## Motivation